 Innovative working time models may contribute significantly to these challenges.
 What do such models look like?
 And how can companies exploit their potentials better in the future?

-The feasibility study "Arbeitszeitberatung - Entwicklung eines Praxismodells am Beispiel ausgesuchter Branchen" (Working time consultancy - development of a practical model taking selected industries as examples), developed in spring of 2009, was intended to answer these questions and to develop a practical model for working time consultancy against the backdrop of existing consultancy structures.
+The feasibility study "Working time consultancy - development of a practical model taking selected industries as examples" ("Arbeitszeitberatung - Entwicklung eines Praxismodells am Beispiel ausgesuchter Branchen"), which was completed in spring of 2009, was intended to answer these questions and to develop a practical model for working time consultancy against the backdrop of existing consultancy structures.

-The study was promoted within the framework of the model programme for fighting work-related diseases by the Federal Ministry of Labour and Social Affairs (BMAS) and supported professionally by the Federal Institute for Occupational Safety and Health (BAuA).
+The study was promoted within the framework of the programme for fighting work-related diseases by the Federal Ministry of Labour and Social Affairs (BMAS) and supported professionally by the Federal Institute for Occupational Safety and Health.

 The study concluded that there actually is a broad range of consultancy and information materials regarding the different ways of organising working time (for example night work and shift work, flexible working time, trust-based working time, telework, part-time work, on-call duty, working time models for older workers, etc.), but these materials are thus far not being used in many companies.